 At noon, the British take what is known as lunch.
 Although this concept is often equated with the Spanish custom of eating properly at noon, the truth is that it is not the same.
 He lunch It is usually done around 12: 00-13: 00 hours and the typical thing is to take a sandwich, a salad or a roasted potato (baked potato).
 Actually, it would be more appropriate to translate it as lunch.

 Dinner or Dinner It usually coincides with the time the working day ends, an all the more reason why it is such a valued time of day.
 It is the strongest meal of the day of a British, something that supposes a culture shock with respect to the culture of other countries.
-Same as him lunch, translate it as Dinner it is not quite correct, since it really is not the same.
+Same as him lunch, translate it as Calculator it is not quite correct, since it really is not the same.

 El Dinner It usually consists of a main course and a second course, and sometimes even an appetizer.
 It can be accompanied by a beer, wine, water or any other non-alcoholic drink.
 The main dish is usually accompanied by a garnish, already a salad, roasted potatoes, boiled vegetables, etc.